 III.
-HEALTH and SAFETY REQUIREMENTS
+HEALTH & SAFETY REQUIREMENTS

-A. Fire Protection and Prevention
+A. Fire Protection & Prevention

-Contractor's personnel shall observe Buyer's plant fire safety rules and regulations.
-These include, but are not limited to:

-- Contractor shall provide the number of fire extinguishers and fire protection devices required by law and any additional protection devices required by Buyer.
+- 1. Contractor's personnel shall observe Buyer's plant fire safety rules and regulations.
+These include, but are not limited to: - a.
+Contractor shall provide the number of fire extinguishers and fire protection devices required by law and any additional protection devices required by Buyer.
 Contractor shall also maintain the equipment in good operating condition (i.e., fully charged).
-All fires shall be promptly reported to Buyer's Security Control Center in accordance with emergency procedures. - 2.
-Buyer's Security Services personnel responsible for fire protection will give contractor's employees instructions concerning operations which tend to compromise fire prevention practices or standards. - 3.
-Smoking is permitted only in approved areas and will be defined by Buyer. - 4.
-Welding, burning, cutting, spark producing equipment, or heating operations require prior approval and a valid permit from Buyer's authorized representative through the Contract Coordinator. - 5.
-Operation of gasoline engine or diesel engine-driven equipment, i.e., forklifts, air compressors, generators, pumps, are not permitted in occupied buildings unless the equipment has been inspected and conditions approved by Buyer's SH&E organization through the Contract Coordinator, e.g., equipped with an approved exhaust purifying device.
-While on Buyer's premises, all gasoline or diesel-powered engines shall be shut down before fuel tanks are opened or refueled.
-Refueling shall not occur within a building.
-Such equipment shall be properly maintained and their exhaust emissions shall not exceed permissible levels. - 6.
-Liquefied petroleum fuel tanks require inspection by Buyer prior to initial operation. - 7.
-Roofing kettles and tar pots used on Buyer's premises must be inspected and approved by Buyer upon arrival at the job site.
-The unit must be disconnected from the towing vehicle at all times when in operation and will be kept at a safe distance from buildings. - 8.
+All fires shall be promptly reported to Buyer's Security Control Center in accordance with emergency procedures. - b.
+Smoking is only permitted in designated areas. - d.
+Welding, burning, cutting, spark producing equipment, or heating operations require prior approval and a valid permit through the Contract Coordinator. - e.
+Liquefied petroleum fuel tanks require inspection by Contractor Coordinator prior to initial operation.
+They shall be properly maintained and their exhaust emissions shall not exceed permissible levels. - g.
+Roofing kettles and tar pots used on Buyer's premises must be inspected and approved by Contract Coordinator upon arrival at the job site.
+The unit must be disconnected from the towing vehicle at all times when in operation and will be kept at a safe distance from buildings. - h.
 The use, handling, or storage of explosives and all blasting operations require approval of Buyer's SH&E organization through the Contract Coordinator.
-Contractor must request approval for the use of explosives at least 24 hours in advance of such requirement. - 9.
+Contractor must request approval for the use of explosives at least 24 hours in advance of such requirement. - i.
 Aisles, exits, and stairways shall be clear and accessible at all times and in good repair.
 When it is necessary to close off, block or repair an aisle, exit or stairway, prior approval must be obtained from Buyer's SH&E organization through the Contract Coordinator.

-B. Welding, Cutting, and Spark Production
+B. Welding, Cutting & Spark Production